pachyderm/pachyderm/doc/FAQ.md

 ##### What is the data access model?
-To process data, you simply create a containerized program which reads and writes to the local filesystem at /pfs/in and /pfs/out, respectively.Pachyderm will take your container and inject data into it by way of a FUSE volume.
+To process data, you simply create a containerized program which reads and writes to the local filesystem at `/pfs/...`.
+Pachyderm will take your container and inject data into it by way of a FUSE volume.
 We'll then automatically replicate your container, showing each copy a different chunk of data and processing it all in parallel.

 ##### What are jobs and how do they work?
 A job in Pachyderm is a one-off transformation or processing of data.
 To run a